 Before I even got out of bed in the morning, dread for the impending day was there, waiting for me.
-I had to remind myself that in the past, these types of feelings in the morning were contrasted by wonderful feelings in the evening.
+My eyes, still shut tight, I had to remind myself that in the past, these types of feelings in the morning were contrasted by wonderful feelings in the evening.
 Even though that’s how things started, most of the day was actually very good.
 Once I talked myself through or past these negative feelings and engaged in my daily activities, those negative emotions were transformed into pure energy and excitement.
 By evening reflection, I reported to myself a super day.

 Although those days woke me with fear, apprehension, and dread, I found a way to define them more optimistically.
 Altering my own definition seemed to make all the difference.
 Automatically, the mere thought of engaging in my own life brought fear and discomfort, but disengaging wasn’t the answer, for fear and discomfort stayed with me regardless.